knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 ### Verify

-We will verify that the kubernetes events were sent into the Knative eventing system by looking at our message dumper function logs.
+We will verify that the Kubernetes events were sent into the Knative eventing system by looking at our message dumper function logs.
 If you deployed the [Trigger](#trigger), then continue using this section.
 If not, then you will need to look downstream yourself.